-Running a small business is everything but simple in the world packed with competitors and struck by the COVID-19 pandemic.
-The only thing that can help companies keep the head above water is marketing, but we are still witnessing a lot of misconceptions and wrongdoings in this field.
+Running a small business is everything but simple in a world packed with competitors and struck by the COVID-19 pandemic.
+The only thing that can help companies keep their head above water is marketing, but we are still witnessing a lot of misconceptions and wrongdoings in this field.

 Small businesses make all sorts of marketing mistakes, so it becomes fundamental to pinpoint inaccuracies and eliminate elements that can only slow down your sales.
 We will point out the 12 most common marketing mistakes and give you practical tips on how to set things right.
 Let’s begin!

 A recent report claims that marketers with a documented strategy are 313% more likely to report success.
 Unfortunately, way too many small businesses don’t have a clearly-defined marketing plan and so they fail to achieve the desired results.
 If you still don’t have a strategy, here’s what it must contain:

 - A schedule of activities